ilanjb/clime/docs/tutorials/strings/optional_defaults.md

 ```
 It works with optional arguments!

-that's it.
+That's it.
 Go ahead.
-Default to None!
+Default to `None`!